Constraints on Phase Transitions in Neutron Star Matter: Equation of State of Neutron Star Matter

-Based on the data in the previous subsection the squared sound velocity and the equation of state,
+Based on the data in the previous subsection, the squared sound velocity and the equation of state

 of neutron star matter can be inferred using Bayesian methods.
-In our recent work \cite{Brandes2023,Brandes2023a} the ChEFT constraint at low baryon density is used in the Bayes inference procedure as a likelihood ({\it not} as a prior) within a conservative window of baryon densities \cite{Essick2020}, $\rho \lesssim 1.3\,\rho_0$.
-The equations of state are interpolated to pQCD results at asymptotically high densities \cite{Komoltsev2022}.
+In our recent work~\cite{Brandes2023,Brandes2023a}, the ChEFT constraint at low baryon density was used in the Bayesian inference procedure as a likelihood ({\it not} as a prior) within a conservative window of baryon densities~\cite{Essick2020}, $\rho \lesssim 1.3\,\rho_0$.
+The equations of state were interpolated to pQCD results at asymptotically high densities.
+Unlike the conclusions drawn in~\cite{Komoltsev2022}, and as explained in detail in~\cite{Brandes2023a}, we did, however, not find a strongly constraining influence of pQCD extrapolations down to neutron star densities.
+Possible reasons for this discrepancy were also discussed in~\cite{Komoltsev2023}.

-The result of the inferred sound velocity in Figure~\ref{fig1} shows, within the $68\%$ credible bands, a rapid increase of $c_s^2$ beyond the conformal limit of 1/3 at energy densities relevant for a wide range of neutron stars with masses $M \sim$ 1.4 - 2.3 $M_\odot$.
-A quantification in terms of a corresponding Bayes factor \cite{Legred2021,Brandes2023,Brandes2023a} demonstrates indeed extreme evidence for $c_s^2$ exceeding the conformal bound inside neutron stars.
+The result of the inferred sound velocity in Figure~\ref{fig1} shows, within the $68\%$ highest posterior density credible bands, a rapid increase in $c_s^2$ beyond the conformal limit of 1/3 at energy densities relevant for a wide range of neutron stars with masses $M \sim$ 1.4--2.3 $M_\odot$.
+A quantification in terms of a corresponding Bayes factor~\cite{Legred2021,Brandes2023,Brandes2023a} demonstrates extreme evidence for $c_s^2$ exceeding the conformal bound inside neutron stars.

 Figure~\ref{fig2} presents the inferred posterior bands for the EoS.
-Notably, the additional inclusion of the heaviest pulsar PSR J0952-0607 in the data set leads to a more rapidly rising pressure as compared to previous inference results which do not incorporate this data.
-Within the range of energy densities 0.5 - 0.8 GeV/fm$^3$ reached in the core of a 2.3 solar mass star and corresponding to baryon densities between 3.0$\rho_0$ and 4.6$\rho_0$, the pressure even exceeds that of the time-honored APR EoS \cite{APR1998}.
+Notably, the additional inclusion of the heaviest pulsar PSR J0952--0607 in the dataset leads to a more rapidly rising pressure as compared to previous inference results, which do not incorporate these data.
+Within the range of energy densities 0.5--0.8 GeV/fm$^3$ reached in the core of a 2.3 solar mass star and corresponding to baryon densities between 3.0$\rho_0$ and 4.6$\rho_0$, the pressure even exceeds that of the time-honored APR EoS~\cite{APR1998}.

 A further quantity of interest is the chemical potential associated with the conserved baryon number,